AaronRMartinez/Threat-Hunting-Scenario-Deep-Access-The-Adversary/README.md

 **Objective:** Reveal whether any internal document of significance was involved.

-Any relevant, logged file activtiy would be found querying the `DeviceFileEvents` table.
+Any relevant, logged file activity would be found querying the `DeviceFileEvents` table.
 The provided hint mentions that the organization believes the threat actor may have targeted a document associated with current year's end month projects.
 Specifically detailing that the format of yyyy-mm would be associated with the targeted document.

 ```kql
 DeviceFileEvents